AlexsanderHamir/IdleSpy/readme.md

 	}
 }

-// Wait for all goroutines to finish so you can print the final results err := gm.Done()
+// Wait for all goroutines to finish so you can print the final results (blocking) err := gm.Done()
 	if err != nil {
 	 t.Errorf("Error saving stats: %v", err)